io-gui/io/docs/elements/slider.md

 It can be configured to clamp the `value` to `min`/`max` and round it to the nearest `step` increment.

-When the number field is focused, arrow keys will change focus to the nearest focusable element in the chosen direction.
-When the slider is focused, the arrow keys will change the value according to accessibility rules for the slider role.
-Users can still change the focus by holding down the shift key and pressing the arrow keys.
+When the element is focused, arrow keys will change focus to the nearest focusable element in the chosen direction.
+To change the value with arrow keys, users should hold down the shift key.

 #### Properties ####